grafana/tempo/docs/tempo/website/configuration/parquet.md

 Tempo now has a columnar block format based on Apache Parquet.
 A columnar block format may result in improved search performance and also enables a large ecosystem of tools access to the underlying trace data.

-For more information, refer to the [Parquet design document](https://github.com/mdisibio/tempo/blob/design-proposal-parquet/docs/design-proposals/2022-04%20Parquet.md) and [Issue 1480](https://github.com/grafana/tempo/issues/1480).
+For more information, refer to the [Parquet design document](https://github.com/grafana/tempo/blob/main/docs/design-proposals/2022-04%20Parquet.md) and [Issue 1480](https://github.com/grafana/tempo/issues/1480).
+Additionally, there is now a [Parquet v3 design document](https://github.com/grafana/tempo/blob/main/docs/design-proposals/2023-05%20vParquet3.md), that is included in Tempo 2.2 as an experimental option.

 ## Considerations